StreamingDataPlatform/telcom-demo-app-bundle/README.md

 - Line 29 in the install script is commented out when first installing.
 If you are running install script again uncomment line 29 #sudo keytool -delete -noprompt -alias sdp-repo  -keystore /etc/ssl/certs/java/cacerts -storepass changeit
 - If there is error with openssl importing java certs go to the file: **/etc/hosts** and delete the **repo-<projectName>.<clusterinfo>.sdp.hop.lab.emc.com** near the top of the file.
 - In the charts folder map-metrics-influxdb-sink-values.yaml and map-metrics-values.yaml have storageClassName set to standard.
 Change it to your storageClassName.
 To find out your default storageClassName run **kubectl get storageclass**
+- In the charts folder map-metrics-influxdb-sink-values.yaml and map-metrics-values.yaml make sure to have supported flink images.
+To find supported flink images go to the SDP UI and open the System tab and under the Runtimes tab, the supported flink versions will be available.